Planning for a Northern Lights Vacation in Fairbanks—Top Tips & Clothing Recommendations

 Coats

-- The North Face Metropolis Parka III—This water-resistant, thick down-filled jacket provides comfort, warmth, and dryness.
+• The North Face Metropolis Parka III—This water-resistant, thick, down-filled jacket provides comfort, warmth, and dryness.
 The longer cut helps to keep core warmth in as well on cold, dark nights.

-- MARMOT Women’s Jena Jacket—This 700-down fill jacket will keep you toasty warm without the bulk of other jackets.
-It’s water resistant and tucks into a pocket for easy packing.
+• MARMOT Women’s Jena Jacket—This 700-down fill jacket will keep you toasty warm without the bulk of other jackets.
+It’s water-resistant and tucks into a pocket for easy packing.

-- Arc’teryx Thorium AR Hoodie Women’s—If you’re looking for a non-down alternative, this jacket is a highly-rated winner and toasty warm.
+• Colombia Jacket Puffer—If you’re looking for a non-down alternative, this jacket is a highly-rated winner and toasty warm.

 Tops